 1883 Birthday of composer Eubie Blake (1883-1983), one of the first black composers to write a Broadway musical.
-His scores will include Shuffle Along, Lew Leslie's Blackbirds and Swing It.
-His life and songs will be the subject of the hit 1978 revue Eubie!.
+His scores include Shuffle Along, Lew Leslie's Blackbirds, and Swing It.
+His life and songs are the subject of the hit 1978 revue Eubie!
+He also appears as a character in George C. Wolfe's 2016 musical Shuffle Along, or the Making of the Musical Sensation of 1921 and All That Followed.

 1923 Another season and another inheritance, but this time a woman must keep her temper.
 Wildflower stars Edith Day.
 Otto Harbach and Oscar Hammerstein II devised the plot; music is provided by Herbert Stothart and Vincent Youmans.
 Oscar Eagle stages.